Emadmasroor/emadmasroor.github.io/_classes/E91_S25/Labs/Lab2.md

 ### The strings come off the springs
 It is possible to simply re-tie the ends of the string to the ends of the springs with a very simple knot.
 The rest length of the springs should be about as much as you see in the picture of the apparatus above; it is not necessary to get this precisely right.

+### The motor shaft seems loose or wobbly
+Ensure the set screw is firmly in place, and that it's in contact with the flat side of the D-shaped motor shaft.
+Use an allen wrench to tighten if need be.